255 MAIN STREET ACTON, MA 01720

 Does anxiety cause teeth grinding?

-Grinding your teeth shows excess tension and may be a response to stress.
+Grinding your teeth shows excess tension and can be a stress response.
 Many people who suffer from anxiety and depression grind their teeth as a way of dealing with their feelings of stress.
+It’s common for anxious patients to grind their teeth without realizing it, especially during sleep.

 Does high blood pressure cause teeth grinding?